Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Discussion

 \section{Discussion}

-CenDr is able to rapidly detect and recognize neurons ($< 1$ sec/vol) from whole brain imaging data without compromising the accuracy (Table~\ref{table::3d_detection} and Table~\ref{table::recognition}).
-If speed is a concern, our stage 2 and stage 3 in the pipeline provide an alternative to other neuron detection methods.
-For example, \cite{wen20213deecelltracker} combines 3D-UNet (\cite{3dunet2016}) and the watershed algorithm for cell segmentation, which relies heavily on 3D convolution and thereby could be slow.
+CeNDeR is able to rapidly detect and recognize neurons ($< 1$ sec/vol) from whole brain imaging data without compromising the accuracy (\autoref{table:3d_detection} and \autoref{table:rec_full}).
+If speed is a concern, our stage 2 and stage 3 in the pipeline (see \nameref{sec:det} and \nameref{sec:merging}) provide an alternative to neuron detection methods that rely heavily on pixel- or voxel-wise segmentation of neuronal objects such as 3D-UNet \cite{3dunet2016} and watershed algorithm \cite{wen20213deecelltracker}.
+There are several other promising approaches for neuron detection.
+The one-stage deep-learning detection algorithm (e.g., YOLO \cite{YOLO}) may be a faster solution given that neurons in our dataset possess similar shapes and sizes; 3D detection or 3D instance segmentation (e.g., Mask R-CNN \cite{maskrcnn}) may be an end-to-end solution to detect or segment three-dimensional neurons directly.

-The performance of our recognition model is also comparable to several other state-of-the-art methods.
-In their pioneering work, \cite{leifer2017} built a $300$-dimensional feature vector for each neuron in every imaging volume by mapping its correspondence to a point set in each of the $300$ reference volumes.
-This process used a non-rigid registration method and could be time-consuming.
-In another promising approach, \cite{leifertransformer} trained a transformer neural network model (\cite{transformer2017}) to learn implicit neuronal features from a large synthetic dataset.
-The model could rapidly ($\sim 10$ ms) infer a neuron's identity in a test volume by computing the cosine similarity between the neuronal features and those in a template volume.
-It is also possible to explicitly model the joint probability distribution of neuron positions using conditional random field (CRF), and the neuron identity assignment is formulated as an optimization problem that can be solved by loopy belief propagation (\cite{HangLu_2021}).
+Here a $``9\times 9"$ anchor box ($2.7\ \mu$m in size) was selected for neuron detection, reflecting a trade-off between training time, speed and accuracy.
+Since data collected by customized optical systems entail different pixel resolutions, a different lab may opt for a different box size to suit their best need.
+In addition, different axial resolutions can affect the performance of 3D merging and neuron recognition, for lower $Z$ resolution results in fewer neuronal regions.
+In the extreme case when only 3D neuron objects were used for feature engineering, as in the NeRVE dataset, we found that the accuracy of neuron recognition could be significantly different from that using neuronal region information (Table S2).

-The accuracy of neuronal detection and recognition can be further improved by combining CenDr with newly developed genetic and imaging methods.
-For example, whole brain calcium imaging has been augmented by genetically sparse labeling neurons that can be seen in orthogonal color channels (\cite{NeuroPAL}).
-These landmark neurons possess invariant identities and provide invaluable information for neuron identification across individuals (\cite{NeuroPAL}).
-Within an individual, additional color information is also very helpful in the scenario of large brain deformation, namely when head movement causes a large group of neurons to be squeezed into a very small region.
+Our lightweight recognition model is suitable for tracking neurons over a long recording in freely behaving \textit{C. elegans} and it complements state-of-the-art methods.
+Both fDNC and CeNDeR can rapidly track neurons at $ 10-20$ ms/vol, but ours requires much less training time (\autoref{table:rec_full}).
+To use our method, we recommend the following steps to achieve the best performance. \begin{enumerate} \item Annotate carefully a small number ($\sim 30$) of imaging volumes that cover different head postures among the recorded 4D imaging dataset. \item Train the recognition neural network from scratch. \item Perform inferences on the remaining imaging volumes. \end{enumerate}